bleroy/3d-junkyard/Atari130MX/readme.md

 Print the space bar stabilizers following the same instructions as for the stems.
 Printing a batch of four should ensure you get the two parts you need even if the print doesn't go optimally.

+Note that there are two variants of the stabilizers for the space bar, depending on whether you have the square or circle variant of the key caps.
+The stabilizers also mount in a different orientation depending on the variant (bar under for circles, and over for squares) and may require some gentle bending to go around the switch in the case of the circle variant (modern stabilizers come out of the factory with that bend already built-in, but the old Atari ones don't).

-Add the standard stabilizers into the rectangular holes on both sides of the left shift key, and the printed ones into the rectangular holes on both sides of the space bar.
+Add the standard stabilizers into the rectangular holes on both sides of the left shift key (pick the hole corresponding to your key cap variant), and the printed ones into the holes on both sides of the space bar  (pick the hole corresponding to your key cap variant).

 Lube the horizontal round holes at the back of the stabilizers, then insert the metal bars for both keys into them.